 This makes everyone's work a lot easier.
 Imagine the huge difference between time and engagement needed to organise an actual meeting, during which project requirements are shared and work is assigned to the team, and between the little time and effort required to list project specifics and assign items to team members on a visual board.
 The end result of both is the same - everyone learns what to do.

 But by showing this on a visual board, you'd have not only saved a lot of time, you'd have also created a visualisation of the project, to which everyone can turn, when they need to see the bigger picture.
 Who's responsible for what, where specific information can be located, what's the overall timeline.
 A Kanban board is an embodiment of visual management.
 Before you've had the time to read into project details, your eyes would have already seen the current status, from a single glance at the board:

 What's more, is that easier project status understanding is only the first of many benefits, that using a visual board brings.
 By sharing your project information on an online Kanban board, you will be able to spot and eliminate bottlenecks, streamline the process by observing automatically generated metrics, get better insight into work distribution among the team, build a project archive for future reference, achieve better focus and improve tasks completed versus tasks started ratio and more.

 Watch this short video, to learn what specifically makes Kanban Tool the best application of online visual management boards on the market.

-Try visual management for yourself and improve team performance like Kanban Tool happy customers did:
+Try visual management and improve team performance like Kanban Tool happy customers did: